David Dickens, Ph.D.

 David Dickens' areas of specialization include critical and postmodern theory, qualitative methods, culture, and development.
-Dickens joined the UNLV department of sociology in 1984 and has published research in Symbolic Interaction, Postmodernism and Social Inquiry, Sociological Perspectives, Studies in Symbolic Interaction,Gaming Research and Review Journal, and the International Journal of Comparative Sociology.
+Dickens joined the UNLV department of sociology in 1984 and has published research in Symbolic Interaction, Cultural Studies, Sociological Perspectives, Studies in Symbolic Interaction,Gaming Research and Review Journal, and the International Journal of Comparative Sociology.

 Recent Courses Taught